SergPerep/sergperep.github.io/dev/code-performance.md

-# Optimize code performance - Quick and dirty
+# Code optimization

 Simple ways to improve C# .NET code speed.

 # Avoid chaining collection extension methods

-A LINQ extension method iterates the whole collection.
-A chain of extension methods iterates collections several times.
+A single LINQ extension method iterates a collection one time.
+A chain of LINQ extension methods iterates collections multiple times.
 This increases processing time.

 Let's say we have a collection of  1,025 pockemons, 159 of which are of water type.
 And we want to get the collection of water type pockemons.